open-mmlab/mmdetection/docs/en/get_started.md

 MMDetection can be built for CPU only environment (where CUDA isn't available).

-In CPU mode you can run the demo/webcam_demo.py for example.
+In CPU mode you can train (requires MMCV version >= 1.4.4), test or inference a model.
 However some functionality is gone in this mode:

 - Deformable Convolution